-3. Business Plan - 2024-2029 and Beyond
+Part 3- Business Plan - 2024 to 2029 & beyond

 Introduction

 Part 2 of the Business Plan sets out the current status of the operations and management of Cursiter Quarry and its assets, reviewing current aspects of the activities undertaken.
 It provides detail on the current structure, management controls and methods to manage the overall assets of the operation.